 The cuisine of Israel reflects the multicultural nature of the country.
-The grandparents or great-grandparents of much of the Jewish population of Israel come from more than 120 countries spread over 6 continents, bringing recipes and traditions from their home country.
-As a result the cuisine of Israel is very diverse.
-There is a Mediterranean influence felt on the coast with olive oil, various breads and of course, fish.
+The grandparents or great-grandparents of much of the Jewish population of Israel come from more than 120 countries spread over 6 continents, bringing recipes and traditions from their home countries.
+As a result, the cuisine of Israel is very diverse.
+There is a Mediterranean influence felt on the coast with olive oil, various pieces of bread and of course, fish.

 When in Israel, one will often hear the word Kosher.
-This refers to food that has been prepared and served according to Judaism’s 3,000 year old dietary laws.
-Eating pork and shellfish is prohibited, so too is mixing meat ingredients with dairy ingredients.
+This refers to food that has been prepared and served according to Judaism’s 3,000-year-old dietary laws.
+Eating pork and shellfish is prohibited, and so too is mixing meat ingredients with dairy ingredients.
 Most hotels are kosher and restaurants will have certificates outside letting patrons know if it is a kosher establishment.

 Popular dishes include:

 Falafel: This is considered to be Israel’s number one street food and it is available everywhere.
 It is a deep-fried ball or patty made from ground chickpeas, fava beans, or both.

 Hummus: This is a dip made from ground chickpeas blended with tahini, olive oil, lemon juice, salt and garlic.
 Although hummus is a traditional Arab dish, it is popular in the Jewish community because it is made from ingredients that according to kosher laws can be combined with both meat and dairy meals.

 Shawarma: This is usually made from turkey meat that is sliced and marinated and then roasted on a huge rotating skewer.
 When it is ready to be eaten, it is shaved off and stuffed in a pita with hummus and tahina or other accompaniments.